risawitama/verbose-potato/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## My boss told me to have a good day... so I went home.